blprickett/Reduplication-Simulations/README.md

 ## Dependencies

-To run "marcus_simulations.py", you'll need the following Python packages (and Python 3):
+To run these scripts, you'll need the following Python packages (and Python 3):

 * numpy
 * scipy